Explore Home & Contents Insurance

 You can take out home insurance, contents insurance or a combined home and contents insurance policy.
 The type of policy you choose will depend on your needs and budget.

-How much and what type of cover you need will depend on your individual circumstances and budget.
-These factors will determine your premium.
+The level of cover you need will depend on your individual circumstances and budget.
+These factors will determine your insurance premium.

 For home insurance, you should consider insuring the structure and associated outbuildings for the amount required to rebuild all of it if it was completely destroyed.
 Not doing so could put you at risk of underinsurance, meaning you might not receive the full amount you need to rebuild if you claim.

 If you used a home loan to purchase your home, you may be required by your lender to take out home insurance as a condition of your mortgage.
-This protects the lender in the event that your house is damaged or destroyed.
+This protects the lender if your house is damaged or destroyed.

 For contents insurance, you’ll need to think about all the things inside your home and how much they would cost to replace.
 Again, you don’t want to risk underinsuring your belongings.

-Keep in mind that your provider may have per-item limits for each insured category, so if you have items of particularly high value (like computers, bicycles, antique furniture, art or jewellery), make sure you look at these limits.
-You may need to take out specific cover for increased limits on these (which may come at an additional premium) to make sure these items are adequately covered.
+Keep in mind that your provider may have per-item limits for each insured category.
+So, if you have more valuable items like computers, bicycles, antique furniture, art or jewellery, make sure you look at these limits.
+You may need to take out extra cover for these items (which may come at an additional premium) to make sure they’re adequately covered.

 You’ll probably add to your contents as life goes on, or you might want to give your house a facelift with some renovations.
 If so, make sure you update your home and contents insurance regularly to avoid being underinsured.
 Underinsuring is a huge risk to your home and your belongings, so it’s a good idea to review your home and contents amounts annually.